o-gs/dji-firmware-tools/README.md

 ### amba_sys2elf.py

-Ambarella A7/A9 firmware "System Software" partition converted.
+Ambarella A7/A9 firmware "System Software" partition converter.
 The partition contains a binary image of executable file, and this tool wraps it with ELF header.
 The ELF format can be then easily disassembled, as most debuggers can read ELF files.